 A good self-care routine probably incorporates self-reflection and writing exercises for clarity, appreciation, healing, and inspiration.

-If you’d like to support your person’s love for healing and growth, here’s a little more inspiration:
+To support your person’s love for healing and growth, here’s some inspiration:

 - Gratitude: A Journal by Catherine Price (a gift that I’m still using and loving)